* Main mining union NUM seeks wage hikes of up to 60 pct

 Last year's mine violence dented South Africa's image with investors and led to ratings downgrades for the economy.

-NUM, a key political ally of the ANC, is seeking an entry-level minimum monthly wage of 7,000 rand ($750) for gold and coal surface workers and 8,000 rand for those underground, according to the submission to the chamber of mines obtained by Reuters.
+NUM, a key political ally of the ANC, said at the weekend it was seeking an entry-level minimum monthly wage of 7,000 rand ($750) for gold and coal surface workers and 8,000 rand for those underground.
 The latter would represent a 60 percent rise from the current minimum wage of 5,000 rand a month.

-With spot gold fetching around $1,350 an ounce, down close to 20 percent so far this year, South Africa's mines, the deepest in the world, are hard pressed to turn a profit.
+Spot gold is currently fetching around $1,350 an ounce, down close to 20 percent so far this year, and South Africa's mines, the deepest in the world, are hard pressed to turn a profit at these levels.

 "If you look at the all-in-costs for South African gold miners, including capex (capital expenditure), the break-even costs right now are anywhere between $1,100 and ounce and $1,400 an ounce," said David Davis, mining investment analyst with SBG Securities.